Carbon Monoxide Detectors: Ultimate Guide

 • Closed fireplace flue while a fire is lit

-• Improperly vented gas or wood stove
+• Poorly vented gas or wood stove

-• Vehicle idling in the garage
+• Vehicle running in the garage

 • Portable generator, grill, power tool or lawn equipment running in the garage

-Do smoke detectors detect carbon monoxide?
+Do smoke detectors sense carbon monoxide?

 How many carbon monoxide detectors should I install in my home?